ss2552/Guide_3DS/docs/it_IT/installing-boot9strap-(super-skaterhax).md

 ::: info

-A video detailing these steps is available [here](https://www.youtube.com/watch?v=DEcZB72vJts).
+[Qui](https://www.youtube.com/watch?v=DEcZB72vJts) puoi trovare un video dettagliato per questi passaggi.

 :::

-1. Open the Internet Browser
+1. Apri il Browser Internet
-2. Tap the 3-line (☰) icon on the bottom-right corner of the screen
+2. Tocca l'icona a 3 linee (☰) nell'angono in basso a destra dello schermo
 3. Tap `Settings` -> scroll down -> `Reset Save Data` -> `Clear All` -> `Clear` -> `OK`
-    - The browser will close
+    - Il browser si chiuderà
-4. Reopen the Internet Browser
+4. Riapri il Browser Internet
-5. Tap `Next` -> `Google` -> `OK` -> `OK`
+5. Tocca `Avanti` -> `Google` -> `OK` -> `OK`
-6. Tap on the address bar at the top of the bottom screen
+6. Tocca la barra degli indirizzi nella parte superiore dello schermo inferiore
-7. Enter the URL corresponding to your console's region:
+7. Inserisci l'URL corrispondente alla regione della tua console:
     - **USA/EUR/JPN**: `https://skater.686178.xyz/go/super`
     - **KOR**: `https://skater.686178.xyz/go/korea`
-8. Tap "Open"
+8. Seleziona "Apri"
-    - You should see the text "GO GO!".
-Do not click on it yet
+    - Dovresti vedere il testo "GO GO!".
+Non cliccarci ancora
-9. Tap the 3-line (☰) icon on the bottom-right corner of the screen
+9. Tocca l'icona a 3 linee (☰) nell'angono in basso a destra dello schermo
-10. Tap on "Add to Bookmarks"
+10. Tocca su "Aggiungi ai segnalibri"
-11. Tap the 3-line (☰) icon on the bottom-right corner of the screen
+11. Tocca l'icona a 3 linee (☰) nell'angono in basso a destra dello schermo
-12. Tap on `Settings` -> `Delete Cookies` -> `Yes`
+12. Tocca `Impostazioni` -> `Elimina cookies` -> `Sì`
-13. Press (Home) to return to the HOME Menu, then immediately reopen the Internet Browser
+13. Premi (Home) per tornare al menu HOME, quindi riapri subito il Browser Internet
-14. Wait for the page to fully load, then tap the "GO GO!" button on the top of the bottom screen
+14. Attendi che la pagina venga caricata completamente, quindi tocca il pulsante "GO GO!" nella parte superiore dello schermo inferiore
-15. Wait for the page to fully load, then press (A) to dismiss the [popup](/images/screenshots/skaterhax/skater-popup.png)
+15. Attendi che la pagina venga caricata completamente, quindi premi (A) per chiudere il [popup](/images/screenshots/skaterhax/skater-popup.png)
-16. If your console displays:
+16. Se la console visualizza:
-    - **"The Homebrew Launcher" screen**: Continue to the next step
+    - **La schermata "The Homebrew Launcher"**: Continua al passo successivo
     - **A white "Error has occurred" message box**: The exploit failed due to random chance.
 Open System Settings, change the language to a different one (if possible), then retry this section.
 You may have to repeat this sequence up to ten times
         - On JPN/KOR region consoles, there is only one language setting.
 On those consoles, you should open System Settings, close it, then retry this section
         - If the exploit is still unsuccessful after five attempts, there may be a problem with your files or prep work.
 Ensure that region and date/time are correct, and that you have been following this section **exactly**.
 If you used WinRAR to extract files to the SD card, re-extract the files using File Explorer or 7-zip instead